widgetti/solara/solara/website/pages/roadmap/roadmap.md

 - Elimination of common mistakes, such as detecting state mutations and avoiding misuse of hooks (e.g., using hooks in loops).

+    State mutation detection will be the default for Solara 2.0, but can be enabled in Solara > 1.41.0 by setting the environment variable `SOLARA_STORAGE_MUTATION_DETECTION=1`.

 - [See more details in the 2.0 milestone on GitHub.](https://github.com/widgetti/solara/milestone/1)